There are 211 names matching your criteria.

 Means "king" in Hungarian.
 This was a nickname for a person who acted kingly.

 Means "minstrel, bard" from the Hungarian word lant

 Derives from Meggyesfalva

-, a village, literally meaning "cherry village" from the elements meggy
+, a village, literally meaning "cherry village" in Hungarian, from the elements meggy

 "cherry" and falu

 From a nickname meaning "big" or "great" in Hungarian, referring to one's characteristics... [more]